 Hence a local saying from the 17th century:

 ‘The wine of Montmartre

 Whoever drinks a pint (0.93 litres) pisses a quart (67 litres)!“

 (C’est du vin de Montmartre

 Each year the harvest of the grapes takes place on the first weekend in October and draws more than 500,000 visitors.
 This is the opportunity for a festive celebration with wine tastings and cooking workshops, concerts, street parades and fireworks.

-The ‘Clos de Montmartre’ is auctioned each year from €45 a bottle and the proceeds of the sale goes to charity.
+In addition, the ‘Clos de Montmartre’ is auctioned each year for €45 a bottle and the proceeds of the sale go to charity.

-Find out more about the hill of Montmartre.
+👉 Find out more about the hill of Montmartre on the blog.

 👉The website of the Comité des Fêtes de Montmartre